Tips for Homeowners

 3. Call Your Insurance Company

 Your next call should be to ﬁle a claim with your insurance company.
 A claims adjuster will be assigned to your claim, they normally take 2-3 days to visit your property to assess the damage.
-Homeowners DON’T have to wait for the adjuster to arrive to start the dry out process, the faster the dry out process starts the less chances of microbial growth and secondary damage.
+Homeowners DON’T have to wait for the adjuster to arrive to start the dry out process, the faster the dry-out process starts the fewer chances of microbial growth and secondary damage.
 START DRYING ASAP.

 4. Review Your Insurance Policy

 It’s always a good idea to have an understanding of what’s covered by your policy.
 Not all water damage losses are covered by insurance, so you’ll want to make sure you understand your policy’s coverage, deductibles, limitations, and exclusions.
 Also, note any deadlines for filing a claim.
 If you don’t have a copy of your policy or it was damaged, request one from your insurance agent.

 Take photos of affected areas.
 Concentrate on personal items and furniture that might have got damaged to present to your insurance company.